Trauma - Post Traumatic Stress Disorder (PTSD)

 It is natural to feel afraid during and after a traumatic situation.
 Fear triggers many split-second changes in the body to help defend against danger or to avoid it.
 This “fight-or-flight” response is a typical reaction meant to protect a person from harm.
 Nearly everyone will experience a range of reactions after trauma, yet most people recover from initial symptoms naturally.
 Those who continue to experience problems may be diagnosed with PTSD.
 People who have PTSD may feel stressed or frightened even when they are not in danger.

-Living Transformations can help
+Living Transformations help with Certified PTSD Therapist

 Deciding to work on traumatic events that have happened in your life is often a scary and difficult decision to make.
 You realize, or may not realize how it is affecting your family, relationships, your job, your children, and stunting your personal growth.
 I understand the thought of dredging up those emotions is oftentimes overwhelmingly emotional and traumatic, but there are different approaches to work through those experiences and it doesn’t have to be intensely fearful for you, but it can be challenging at times.